mertnuhoglu/study/clj/book_programming_clojure_alex_miller.md

 ### Metadata

-Metadata: Data that i orthogonal to the logical value of an object.
+Metadata: Data that is orthogonal to the logical value of an object.

 All vars have a metadata map: documentation, type, source etc.